 Yes.
 Although we do accept walk-ins, we cannot guarantee them — especially on weekends and during busy periods.
-Reservations can be made by calling 800-581-8032, Monday through Friday from 10 a.m. to 5 p.m.
+Reservations can be made by calling 800-581-8032, Monday through Friday from 8:30a.m. to 2:30p.m.
 Cancellations must be made seven days in advance of a reservation for a refund.
-Reservations of five to 12 rooms require a 14-day notice.
+A $10 per room cancellation fee will be applied to all cancellations.

 Where do I check in to begin my hike to the Hike Inn?

 All guests must check in at the Visitors Center which is in Amicalola Falls State Park, just inside the park entrance.
 When you check in, you will be directed where to park your car near the trailhead at the top of Amicalola Falls.

 When must I check in?

 All guests must check in at the Visitors Center at Amicalola Falls State Park by 2 p.m.
 The check-in time is strictly enforced.
 Late arrivals will not be permitted to hike to the Hike Inn.
 The check-in time is enforced for the safety of Hike Inn guests.
 It’s calculated to allow sufficient time for guests to enjoy the hike and arrive in time for our daily facility tour at 5pm

 Yes, the Hike Inn loves kids and welcomes families.
 A family of three can stay in the same room if the child is 12 years of age or younger.
 In this case, we have good mats, so the child can sleep on the floor.
 For a family of four, two rooms are necessary.
 We have discounted rates for children 12 years of age or younger.
 Games and age-appropriate books are available for children.